lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 The configuration can be found in the [gatewayOptions](/docs/configuration#gatewayoptions).

 At Lyft we utilize AWS S3 as the provider of choice and have implemented this setup as an example;
-however, the Clutch protobuf model is extensible and can easily be extended to add additional providers for any given deployment.
+however, Clutch is extensible and can easily be extended with support for additional blob storage providers.

 For S3 the configuration is simple: specify a `region`, `bucket`, and the `key` where the assets live.
 This does require you to also configure the `clutch.service.aws` service,